lastmind4/tag-it/README.markdown

 Defaults to *false*.

+### removeOnly (boolean)

+When enabled, tag-it disables the ability to add tags, only removing of tags is allowed.

+Defaults to *false*.

 ### tagLimit (integer)

 Limits the total number of tags that can be entered at once.
 Note that if you use this option with preloaded data,